rethinkdb/www/_posts/2016-05-17-horizon-release.md

 Today's Horizon release is a starting point rather than the final destination.
 You can expect to see new features and major improvements as the project advances.
-The features [available today][] include: queries, live updates, authentication, permissions, and support for serving static assets.
+The [features available today][available today] include: queries, live updates, authentication, permissions, and support for serving static assets.

 Some of the flagship features are less mature than others.
 The permission system and support for validation are recent additions, features that landed very late